ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_combined_climate_extreme_index.rst

    *Required settings for script*

    * weights: either ‘equal’, for equal weights, ‘null’ for no weights, or a vector of integers the same length as the number of input datasets.
-   * running_mean: an integer specifying the length of the window to be used for computing the running mean
+   * running_mean: an integer specifying the length of the window to be used for computing the running mean (does not work yet).
-   * moninf : instead of running_mean an integer can be given to determine the first season of the seasonal mean to be computed
+   * moninf: instead of running_mean an integer can be given to determine the first month of the seasonal mean to be computed (does not work yet).
-   * monsup: an integer specifying the last month to be computed
+   * monsup: an integer specifying the last month to be computed (does not work yet).
-   * Multi_year_average: ‘TRUE’ or ‘FALSE’ to specify whether to compute the mean across all input years. (does not work yet)
+   * Multi_year_average: ‘true’ or ‘false’ to specify whether to compute the mean across all input years (does not work yet).

 #. recipe_extreme_index_wp7.yml

    *Required settings for script*

-   * metric: the metric to be computed, t90p, t10p, Wx, cdd, rx5day (see overview for a description of the different metrics.)
+   * metric: the metric to be computed, t90p, t10p, Wx, cdd, rx5day.
+See overview for a description of the different metrics (cdd does not work yet).

 Variables